Mgajurel/Mgajurel/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Resimator.
+- 🔭 I’m currently working at Resimator.
-- 🌱 I’m currently learning NextJS, FastAPI, Rust.
+- 🌱 I’m currently learning Rust.
 - 👯 I’m looking to collaborate on Rust.
 - 🤔 I’m looking for help with life.
 - 💬 Ask me about Data and Python.